-3.4 Stage 4 Referral of complaint to Education and Skills Funding Agency (ESFA)
+3.4 Stage 4 Referral of complaint to the DfE

-If the complainant is dissatisfied with the decision of the complaints committee, they are entitled to refer their complaint to the ESFA.
-The ESFA will only investigate whether the complaint was handled properly and in accordance with education legislation and any statutory policies connected with the complaint.
-At the time of writing this procedure, details about the ESFA procedure and the ESFA school complaints form are available at: How ESFA handles complaints about academies - GOV.UK (www.gov.uk)
+If the complainant is dissatisfied with the decision of the complaints committee, they are entitled to refer their complaint to the DfE.
+The DfE will only investigate whether the complaint was handled properly and in accordance with education legislation and any statutory policies connected with the complaint.
+At the time of writing this procedure, details about the DfE procedure and the DfE school complaints form are available at: How DfE handles complaints about academies - GOV.UK (www.gov.uk)

-Or a letter can be sent to the ESFA at the following address:
+Or a letter can be sent to the DfE at the following address: